-St. Elizabeth Ann Seton is a woman of many firsts: she was the first native-born American saint, she established the first Catholic orphanage in the United States, and she founded the nation’s first Catholic free school for girls, considered the seed of the American parochial school system.
-She also founded the Sisters of Charity, a women’s religious order which upon her death at the age of 46 had grown to many communities running orphanages and schools.
+St. Elizabeth Ann Seton is a woman of many firsts: she was the first native-born American saint, she established the first Catholic orphanage in the United States, and she founded the nation’s first Catholic free school for girls, considered a seed of the American parochial school system.
+Elizabeth also founded the Sisters of Charity of St. Joseph’s in Emmitsburg, Maryland, a women’s religious congregation which soon after her death at the age of 46 had spread to communities across the nation, running orphanages and schools.

 Keenly aware of meeting the needs of her children, the beleaguered Mrs. Seton departed from New York with her sons and daughters in tow and found a new home and employment among the Catholics of Baltimore through the friendship of Bishop John Carroll.
 The bishop of Baltimore offered her the opportunity to start a school in the city, which provided her family a home.